Stanford Law School International Postgraduate Fellowship

 • the capacity of the sponsoring organization to provide meaningful supervision to the fellow.

 In evaluating these factors, the committee will look to the application and accompanying essays, law school record, recommendations, and organizational letter of support.
 All letters of recommendation and support should be specific to your candidacy for this fellowship.
-All information provided will be used only for the purpose of considering your candidacy for the Stanford Law School Public Interest Fellowships for this academic year.
+All information provided will be used only for the purpose of considering your candidacy for the Fellowship.

 Current and Previous Fellows

-In 2022-2023, Sherah Tan, JSM ’22, will engage in strategic litigation, conduct empirical research, and advocate policy reform for the rights of labor trafficking victims under the Trafficking Victims Protection Act with the Human Trafficking Legal Center.
-Molly Norburg, JD ’22, will join the Clooney Foundation for Justice’s new gender justice initiative, where she will use international human rights law, data-driven strategic litigation, and legal advocacy to combat discrimination and sexual violence in domestic systems.
+In 2022-2023, Sherah Tan, JSM ’22, engaged in strategic litigation, conducted empirical research, and advocated policy reform for the rights of labor trafficking victims under the Trafficking Victims Protection Act with the Human Trafficking Legal Center.
+Molly Norburg, JD ’22, joined the Clooney Foundation for Justice’s gender justice initiative, where she used international human rights law, data-driven strategic litigation, and legal advocacy to combat discrimination and sexual violence in domestic systems.

 In 2021-2022, Katelyn Masket, JD ’21, worked with Accountability Counsel to amplify the voices of communities around the world whose environmental and human rights are threatened by internationally financed projects.
 Christie Wan, JD ’21, joined the Center for Justice and Accountability to represent victims in actions against perpetrators of gross human rights violations, war crimes, and other atrocities through both civil litigation in U.S. courts and legal advocacy before foreign and international judicial fora.